HDDL-FP-Team-1/crop-circle/README.md

 # Crop Circle

-We are an app that will allow local consumers to locate fresh local produce from their local framers.
+We are an app that will allow local consumers to locate fresh local produce from their local farmers.
 It gives the ability for farmers to advertise their current merchandise as well as multiple locations that they are using to distribute from.
 The goal of Crop Circle is to allow local farmers to reach the consumer market without spending too much time at a computer.

 ## User Experience
 - Farmer:

 - Consumer: